 Credit must be given for every direct quotation, for paraphrasing or summarizing a work (in whole, or in part, in one's own words), and for information which is not common knowledge.

 UCI Office of Academic Integrity and Student Conduct (https://aisc.uci.edu/students/academic-integrity/definitions.php)

 While plagiarism is morally reprehensible, it is not illegal.
 Copyright violation, on the other hand, is a crime that can be prosecuted under Federal law.

 Using good citation practices helps to avoid plagiarism.
-This short Make Citations tutorial explains the basics of bibliograhic information.
 The Citations library guide contains resources on how to manage bibliographic information.